Table of Contents

 How to make it right?
-If you like coffee or tea, make your favourite iced coffee yourself at home by mixing espresso or instant coffee with milk and a serving of your favourite flavoured protein.
-Then all you have to do is leave it in the fridge overnight and a protein-packed snack is ready.
+If you like coffee or tea, make your favourite iced coffee yourself at home by mixing espresso or instant coffee with milk and a dose of your favourite flavoured protein.
+Then all you have to do is leave it in the fridge overnight and a protein-packed snack is born.
 Again, you can use erythritol, xylitol or stevia to sweeten it.
-And if you decide to go for the store-bought version anyway, reach for the one with artificial sweeteners or polyalcohols in an effort to reduce the energy value of the drink.
-The same goes when choosing an iced tea.
+And if you decide to go for store-bought version anyway, reach for the one with artificial sweeteners or polyalcohols in an effort to reduce the energy consumption of the drink.
+The same goes when choosing an ice tea.

-Fruit juice is said to be healthy and contain a decent amount of vitamin C. But juice is also a source of a considerable amount of sugar, which eliminates its health benefits to a certain level.
-Did you know that to cover the recommended daily dose of vitamin C, you only need to eat about 100-150 grams of pepper?
+The juices are said to be healthy and contain a decent amount of vitamin C. But juices are also a source of a considerable amount of sugar, which eliminates its health benefits to a certain level.
+Did you know that to cover the recommended daily dose of vitamin C, you only need to eat about 100-150 grams of peppers?
 Orange juice contains on average about 20-60 mg of vitamin C in 100 ml.
 And the situation is similar in the case of various fresh juices, which can be purchased in almost any shopping centre, and also ciders, which are quite popular especially in autumn.

-How many calories and sugar cubes does a litre of 100% orange juice contain?
+How much energy and sugar cubes does a litre of 100% orange juice contain?
 A litre of average orange juice contains about 450 calories, 100 grams of sugar, which is 20 sugar cubes.

-How long would an average woman and man have to go running to burn a litre of an average 100% orange juice?
+How long would an average woman and man have to run to burn a litre of an average 100% orange juice?

 - Woman: almost 41 minutes